dfvilhena/QuComp/README.md

 ## What I'll be actually uploading
 I'm skipping the actual quantum mechanics behind the processes.
 If any of you wish to learn more about it, I highly recommend Rae's Quantum Mechanics.
 While not the best mathematically, in conceptual terms it's a good book and a decent read.

+## PDF versions

+2019-12-30: First upload.
+Introducing the concept of qubit, the Bloch sphere and the quantum NOT gate.